I Speak these words softly for those who hear hard.

 Kept unto myself, I will give mine to you

 in these words, as I whisper this quieting sound.

 For those hard of hearing, it’s hardly profound.

 We live with masked bandits, and burrowing hogs.

-Relating that extends this ideologue
+Relating that makes me an ideologue

 We might not mind them, except for how much